Low-Carb Pepperoni Pizza Chicken Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe with full-fat cheese and pepperoni should be great for traditional low-carb and Keto eating plans if you’re careful to choose low-carb pizza sauce (or make your own).
+This Low-Carb Pepperoni Pizza Chicken Bake with full-fat cheese and pepperoni should be great for traditional low-carb and Keto eating plans if you’re careful to choose low-carb pizza sauce (or make your own).
 You could use skim-milk Mozzarella and turkey pepperoni for the South Beach Diet.
-(Although we definitely liked it best with full-fat pepperoni, but quite a bit of the fat is left in the dish.)
+We definitely liked it best with full-fat pepperoni, but quite a bit of the fat is left in the dish.

 Find More Recipes Like This One: